genelkim/ulf-website/_posts/2020-08-26-comparatives.md

 terms of variables.
 And the uniqueness constraint we handle by using definite quantification (see [ref to Maximality of Degrees]).

+## Nominal "more"

+TODO: "more than money" example

+## Adverbial "more than"

+TODO: "more than happy" example

 ## Related phenomena that are not handled